 Why do we need a school wellness committee?

 The school wellness committee provides a way to inform teachers, staff, students and families about the work the school is doing to improve the health and academic success of its students.
 The school wellness committee is also a way to ensure that district level wellness policies are implemented at the building level.
 In addition, these committees represent the unique perspective of the community in a school building.
 This enables the health priorities and activities put in place to truly reflect the needs and interests of that school.

 What do school wellness committees do?

-Please contact our department if you would like to join the committee!
+Please contact the Nutrition Services department if you would like to join the committee!